We are pleased to present our 2023 WTW A&E webinar schedule.

 July 10, 11:30 a.m. to 1:00 p.m.
 CT

 Simply put, ESG is an acronym that stands for Environmental, Social and Governance, and is a framework for financial institutions to understand better a company’s sustainability profile and their risks.
-But what exactly is measured within the categories of E, S and G and why (as well as how to measure) is the challenge that companies face today in preparing for the future and anticipating business impacts?
+But what exactly is measured within the categories of E, S and G and what are the challenges that companies face today in preparing for the future and anticipating business impacts?
 Make no mistake, with the global financial sector and regulatory bodies driving ESG momentum at a fast pace, now’s the time for design firms to double-down on sustainability and evolve business models and practice standards to align and capture the opportunity.
 This program qualifies for 1.5 HS&W credits as well as LU’s.

 August 14, 2023, 11:30 a.m. to 1:00 p.m.
 CT

 Summer is here and it’s time to gather around the campfire and tell some scary claim stories.
 Join us as for an interactive discussion on claim trends and specific risk management tips A&E firm’s should consider in order to mitigate their risk from costly claims and client disputes.
-Mark Blankenship, Director of Risk Management for WTW A&E, will moderate a discussion between two seasoned A&E claim campers: Anthony Carolei, VP of A&E Claims for Hanover Insurance Company and Chicago attorney, Newt Marshall.
+Mark Blankenship, Director of Risk Management for WTW A&E, will moderate a discussion between two seasoned A&E claim campers: Anthony Carolei, Director of Risk Management for Professional Liability at Hanover Insurance Company and Newt Marshall, a Chicago-based attorney.
 Join us for a lively panel discussion on some actual claims and valuable lessons learned.
 A great program for the all levels of staff!

 Design-Build Public Infrastructure Projects – Risks and Challenges for Design Professionals